Hello, Emotional People!

 What do the colors mean?

-In DEI, we organize the emotions into 4 families to make working with them easier, and we use purple, green, blue, and raspberry to help people quickly identify them:
+In Dynamic Emotional Integration, we organize the emotions into 4 families to make working with them easier, and we use purple, green, blue, and raspberry to help people quickly identify them:

-The Fear Family is your intuition and your instincts.
+The green Fear Family is your intuition and your instincts.
 These emotions help you orient to your surroundings, notice change, novelty, or possible hazards, and take effective action.
-They are Fear, Anxiety & Worry, Confusion, Jealousy, Envy, and Panic & Terror.
+They are Fear, Anxiety & Worry, Confusion, Jealousy, Envy, and Panic.

 If you need support